 - Burning in the eyes

-- Viral causes.
-Viral conjunctivitis usually does not require treatment.
-However, it may be difficult to know whether the cause is viral or bacterial, so your child's health care provider may prescribe drops to cover a bacterial infection as well.
+- For viral causes—Viral conjunctivitis usually does not require treatment.
+However, it may be difficult to know whether the cause is viral or bacterial, so the health care provider may prescribe drops to cover a bacterial infection as well.